hpc-uk/archer-benchmarks/reports/initial_comp/index.md

 -   <https://github.com/hpc-uk/archer-benchmarks/tree/master/synth/benchio>

-[Figure 7](#fig7) shows the performance of the benchio parallel write benchmark as a function of number of clients (a client is a single compute node, all cores on a node are writing simultaneously).
-We show both the maximum write performance and the median write performance to give some idea of the performance variation seen.
 For Lustre file systems, maximum striping (i.e. ‘lfs setstripe -c -1’) was used in all cases.
 All Lustre file systems have a stripe size of 1 MiB.

-Note that we were unable to generate results on the Athena system as the benchmark did not work correctly on the system.
-We are in contact with the Athena systems team to try and understand what the issue is and hope to have results in a future version of this paper.

 The mitigation patches for the recent Meltdown/Spectre security vulnerabilities potentially have an impact on the performance of system calls.
 These performance impacts are more likely to be seen in I/O performance, so it is important to know the status of implementation of the mitigation patches on the I/O systems on different systems.
 When these benchmarks were performed, the status was: